Always sample color choices prior to starting a paint job. Some contractors, like Campus Corps, will provide this service to you for free.

 The complexity of the design of your house should influence how many different colors you'd like to use.
 A small Cape Cod may require a simple 2 or 3 color scheme, while an elaborate Victorian may support as many as 5 or 6 various trim colors and accents.

-Be sure to check out either Sherwin Williams' Color Visualizeror Benjamin Moore's Personal Color Viewer.
 Both are excellent tools for finding the perfect color scheme for you home, interior or exterior.
 These programs allow you to upload digital photos and experiment with how different color schemes will look on your home.

 To schedule a prompt, free, no obligation estimate, call these local suburban Chicagoland numbers.